CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add task by specifying the name and other fields
-2. Dueue shows the added task by name and other fields Use case ends.
+2. Dueue shows the added task by name and other fields<br>
+Use case ends.

 **Extensions**

 1a.
-The given add command input is invalid
+The given add command format is invalid

 > 1a1.
 Dueue shows an error and a help message on how to add a task<br>
   Use case resumes at step 1